-Joseph is a member of the ACT Bar Association.
+Joseph is a naturalised Australian and a member of the ACT Bar Association.
 Born and raised in Malaysia, Joseph is a graduate of the University of Tasmania and has practised civil commercial litigation in Malaysia and Australia for 10 years.
 Since 2013, Joseph has taught the subjects of Corporations Law, Legal Theory and Equity at the University of Tasmania Faculty of Law.

 Joseph has a strong interest in Corporate Law, Medical Law, Investment Law and Legal Theory.
 He is proficient in Mandarin and Malay, both at advanced level.